Gargamelle: Conception and construction

 Installation of the Gargamelle chamber body.
 Placement of the chamber in the oblong shaped magnet coils.

 The domain of neutrino physics was in rapid expansion in the 60's.
 Neutrino experiments using bubble chambers were already running at the first synchrotron at CERN, the PS, and the question of the next generation of bubble chambers had been on the agenda for some time.
 André Lagarrigue, an esteemed physicist at the École Polytechnique in Paris, and some of his colleagues, wrote the first published report, dated 10 February 1964, proposing the construction of a heavy liquid chamber to be built under the supervision of CERN.
 He formed a collaboration consisting of seven laboratories: École Polytechnique Paris, RWTH Aachen, ULB Bruxelles, Istituto di Fisica dell'Università di Milano, LAL Orsay, University College London and CERN.
 The group met in Milan in 1968 to list the physics priorities for the experiment: today Gargamelle is famous for its discovery of the neutral currents, but while preparing the physics program the topic was not even discussed, and in the final proposal it is ranked as fifth in priority.
 At the time there was no consensus around the electroweak theory, which might explain the list of priorities.
 Also, earlier experiments looking for neutral currents in the decay of the neutral kaon into two charged leptons, had measured very small limits of around 10^{−7}.

 Due to budgetary crisis, the experiment was not approved in 1966, contrary to what was expected.
 Victor Weisskopf, Director General at CERN, and Bernard Grégory, Scientific Director, decided to commit the money themselves, the latter offering a loan to CERN to cover the instalment due for 1966.
 The final contract was signed on 2 December 1965, making this the first time in CERN's history that an investment of this kind was not approved by the council, but by the Director General using his executive authority.

 The Gargamelle chamber was entirely constructed at Saclay.
-Though the construction was delayed by about two years, it was finally assembled at CERN in December 1970, and the first important run occurred in March 1971.
+Though the construction was delayed by about two years, it was finally assembled at CERN in December 1970, and the first data taking run occurred in March 1971.